solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 penalties.
 Testing should be performed to ensure an acceptable level of performance is maintained.

-In additon to be encrypted at rest, data can be encrypted during transit using SSL/TLS and is enabled by default.
+In addition to be encrypted at rest, data can be encrypted during transit using SSL/TLS and is enabled by default.
 As previously discussed, it may be necessary to [modify the applications] to support this change and also configure the appropriate TLS validation settings.
 It is possible to allow insecure connections for legacy applications or enforce a minimum TLS version for connections but this should be used sparingly and in highly network-protected environments.
 Consult the guides below, as Flexible Server's TLS enforcement status can be set through the `require_secure_transport` MySQL server parameter.

 -   [Single Server]
 -   [Flexible Server][47]

+### Microsoft Sentinel

+Many of the items discussed thus far operate in their own sphere of influence and are not designed to work directly with each other.
+Every secure feature provided by Microsoft Azure and corresponding applications like Azure Active Directory contain a piece of the security puzzle.

+With all the disparate components, something is needed to bring all the pieces together to provide a full picture of the security posture and to allow the quick remediation of issues potentially in an automated way.

+[Microsoft Sentinel] is the security tool that provides the needed connectors to bring all your security log data into one place and then provide a view into how an attack may have started.

+Microsoft Sentinel works in conjunction with Azure Log Analytics and other Microsoft security services to provide a log storage, query and alerting solution.
+Through machine learning, artificial intelligence and user behavior analytics (UEBA), Microsoft Sentinel can provide a higher understanding of potential issues or incidents that may not have seen with a disconnected environment.

+### Microsoft Purview

+Data privacy has evolved to be a big focused for organization over the past few years.
+Determining where sensitive information lives across your data estate is a requirement in today's privacy centered society.

+[Microsoft Purview] can scan your data estate, including your Azure Database for MySQL instances, to find personally identifiable information or other sensitive information types.
+This data can then be analyzed, classified and lineage defined across your cloud based resources.

+## Networking and connectivity options

+As mentioned previously, the Azure Database for MySQL network configuration can adversely affect security, application performance (latency), and compliance.
+This section explains the fundamentals of Azure Database for MySQL networking concepts.

-## Firewall
+### Firewall

-Once users are set up and the data is encrypted at rest, the migration team should review the network data flows.
 Azure Database for MySQL provides several mechanisms to secure the networking layers by limiting access to only authorized users, applications, and devices.

 The first line of defense for protecting the MySQL instance access is to implement [firewall rules].
 IP addresses can be limited to only valid locations when accessing the instance via internal or external IPs.
 If the MySQL instance is destined to only serve internal applications, then [restrict public access].

+![][48]

 When moving an application to Azure along with the MySQL workload, it is likely there will be multiple virtual networks set up in a hub and spoke